 The Advisory Board is responsible for signing off and directing the planning of Healthcare UK activity plus overseeing the delivery of the strategy.
 Specific responsibilities include:

 - evaluation and agreement of the strategy and annual business plans for Healthcare UK

 - supporting the development of its strategic direction through identifying and reviewing target markets and considering whether Healthcare UK will be proactive or reactive in those markets

 - overseeing what Healthcare UK is signing up to in terms of National Health Service (NHS) provision, helping to protect NHS brand

 - advising on resource levels and expenditure

-The make-up of Healthcare UK’s Governance Board is set by DIT and DH ministers.
-The composition of the Board is subject to periodic review by ministers.
-In the event of a Board Member standing down, nominations for new members will be made by DIT and DH, and will be submitted to ministers for approval.
+The make-up of Healthcare UK’s Advisory Board is set by DIT and DH ministers.
+The composition of the board is subject to periodic review by ministers.
+In the event of a board member standing down, nominations for new members will be made by DIT and DH, and will be submitted to ministers for approval.

 This file may not be suitable for users of assistive technology.
 Request an accessible format.